domapic/ui-elements/src/components/content-layout/readme.md

 #### Menu

-When the container position is scrolled above the window area, the menu display type becomes:
+When the layout position is scrolled above the window area, the menu display type becomes:
 * Fixed to the top for window widths upper than mobile media-query.
 * Fixed to the bottom for window widths lower than mobile media-query.